habib13352/ai-readme-improver/README.improved.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
       - uses: actions/upload-artifact@v4
         with:
-          name: readme-enhancer-logs
+          name: readme-improver-logs
           path: logs
       - run: python post_comment.py
 ```

 ## Contributing

-We welcome contributions in the form of issue reports or pull requests to enhance prompts or introduce new features.
+Contributions, such as issue reports or pull requests to enhance prompts or introduce new features, are encouraged.

 ## License